Mitt hjerte alltid vanker

+Another version of the song uses a Norwegian version of an old Swedish folk melody, which was first written down in 1816 in Västergötland in Sweden.
+This is the version is the most popular in Norway and Sweden.

+Recordings

+A 1995 recording by Sissel Kyrkjebø is a Norwegian translation set to a Norwegian variant of a Swedish folk melody.

 Carola Häggkvist recorded the song on her 1999 Christmas album Jul i Betlehem using the same version, as has various other Norwegian and Swedish artists.

 The original hymn "Mit hierte altid vancker" was written by Danish bishop and hymn writer Hans Adolph Brorson.
-It first came out in print in 1732.